• Skip to primary navigation

 Instructions

-2. Place the egg whites and vanilla extra in the bowl of your stand mixer with the whisk attachment and whip on low speed for 5 minutes until the whites form bubbles.
+2. Place the egg whites and vanilla extract in the bowl of a stand mixer fitted with the whisk attachment and whip on low speed for about 5 minutes, until foamy.

-3. Then switch to medium speed and pulse again for about 5 minutes until the whites form soft peaks.
+3. Increase to medium speed and whip for about 5 minutes, until soft peaks form.

-5. Once you have incorporated all the sugar, switch to medium speed and mix for another 10 minutes.
+5. Once all the sugar is incorporated, switch back to medium speed and whip for another 10 minutes, until the meringue is glossy.

-11. At the end of the cooking time, turn off the oven and leave the pavlova in the oven for at least 1 hour or even overnight.
+11. Turn off the oven and let the pavlova cool inside for at least 1 hour, or overnight for best results.

-3. Top with a generous layer of mascarpone whipped cream.
+4. Spread a generous layer of mascarpone whipped cream over the center.

 Equipment